Dianne Feinstein announces she won't run for Senate reelection in 2024

 Feinstein, who has served California in the U.S. Senate for three decades, was most recently reelected in 2018.
 She is the oldest current U.S. senator, and the longest-serving female senator in U.S. history.

-"Even with a divided Congress, we can still pass bills that will improve lives," Feinstein said.
+"Even with a divided Congress, we can still pass bills that will improve lives," Feinstein said in a statement Tuesday.
 "Each of us was sent here to solve problems.
 That's what I've done for the last 30 years, and that's what I plan to do for the next two years.
 My thanks to the people of California for allowing me to serve them."

 Feinstein's retirement announcement comes amid stories citing unnamed Democratic colleagues questioning whether the 89-year-old has the mental fitness to continue to serve.
 After one such article in the San Francisco Chronicle last year, Feinstein issued a statement saying she is "an effective representative for 40 million Californians, and the record shows that I am."